paulsengroup/2022-mcf10a-cancer-progression/README.md

 # Synopsis

-This repository contains the source code and input data used for the data analysis and modeling for: Deterioration of multi-level 3D genome organization during breast cancer progression (preprint available soon).
+This repository contains the source code and input data used for the data analysis and modeling for: Loss of multi-level 3D genome organization during breast cancer progression (preprint available soon).

 Input data download and subsequent analyses are automated using Nextflow and Singularity/Apptainer.